GoBooth/seedbox/README.md

 - **Instruction clipboard** – copy/paste per-image guidance between references and keep notes synced locally.
 - **Remote import** – paste a hosted image URL to pull it straight into the reference panel.
 - **Character library** – name and store frequently used references for one-click reuse.
-- **Provider switcher** – run the same prompt through Replicate’s Seedream-4 and fal.ai’s Seedream Edit for quick side-by-side comparisons.
+- **Provider switcher** – compare Replicate’s Seedream-4, fal.ai’s Seedream Edit, and the Nano Banana (Gemini) renderer side by side with the same prompt.
 - **Advanced fal.ai controls** – supply a deterministic seed and toggle synchronous delivery when calling Seedream Edit.
 - **Creative brief composer** – craft a primary prompt and optional negative prompt inside an elegant, distraction-free workspace.
 - **Safety override** – optionally disable Seedream’s NSFW filter before sending a run when you need unrestricted generations.